Tech Vision 2021

 Placing the power of tech in everyone’s hands

-Democratised technology lets people optimise their work or fix pain points on their own.
+Democratized technology lets people optimize their work or fix pain points on their own.
 Without having to request major IT projects, people can create a custom dashboard for a group’s finances, build an app to approve and automatically fulfill purchase orders and much more.

 Suddenly, the ability to create technology solutions belongs to people all across the enterprise.

-of executives agree their organisation must train its people to think like technologists—to use and customise technology solutions at the individual level, but without highly technical skills. }
+of executives agree their organization must train its people to think like technologists—to use and customize technology solutions at the individual level, but without highly technical skills. }

 Creating a new culture of working